hamza-isazi/AlphaEvolveLite/README.md

       probability: 0.3
       temperature: 0.8
       llm_timeout: 120.0
+  retry_model: gpt-4o  # Use more capable model for retries and feedback
   system_prompt: |
     You are an expert software engineer solving the following challenge:
     [Your problem description here]